 A KCD Learning Club is a group of up to 10 people who are going through my coursework (or anything else) together.
 Research suggests that we learn better when we learn together, so that's the goal of a KCD Learning Club: it's a place for a group of people who want to learn the same thing to do so together.

-#📝-active-clubschannel to see whether there's a club accepting new members that:
+#📝-open-clubschannel to see whether there's a club accepting new members that: